velojr/csc317-code-velojr/README.md

 # Build/Run Instructions

 ## Build Instructions
-1. steps here
+1. npm install
-2. steps here

 ## Run Instructions
-1. couldn't get the my code to run and its disappointing because of the amount of times I tried to fix it...
-I hope I can still get a passing grade
+1. npm start (couldn't get the my code to run and its disappointing because of the amount of times I tried to fix it... hopefully I can still get a passing grade)
 2. maybe it will run properly on professors end?